-Luxembourg, May 10, 2021 – Recent coverage has focused on a specific entity in Luxembourg called Amazon EU Sarl, but this does not take into account the local tax contributions made in other countries, or the tax contributions from many other Amazon business areas right across Europe.
-Additional data on our economic contribution for all 18 European countries where we have a presence, can be found here.
+Recent coverage has focused on a specific entity in Luxembourg called Amazon EU Sarl, but this does not take into account the local tax contributions made by other Amazon companies in countries right across Europe.